surajpandey111/shl-recommendation-engine-rag/README.md

 - **User Interface**: A Streamlit web app for inputting queries and viewing recommendations.

 ## Submission Details
-This project was submitted as part of the SHL Research Intern application (late submission).
+This project was submitted as part of the SHL Research Intern application by Suraj Kumar Pandey.
 The main implementation (`SHL_Recommendation_RAG`) meets all requirements, including a web app and API endpoint.
 The alternative implementation (`SHL_Recommendation`) demonstrates an advanced RAG approach using modern NLP tools.